Jokic Pushes Nuggets Past Spurs in Game 7, but What About Lillard, Portland?

 Jokic Pushes Nuggets Past Spurs in Game 7, but What About Lillard, Portland?April 28, 2019

-DENVER — For the first time since 2009, the Denver Nuggets have advanced to the second round of the NBA playoffs.
-And even though Nikola Jokic shot 9-of-26 from the field in Denver's 90-86 Game 7 victory over the visiting San Antonio Spurs, they have the star big man to thank for it.
+For the first time since 2009, the Denver Nuggets have advanced to the second round of the NBA playoffs.
+And despite shooting 9-of-26 from the field in Denver's 90-86 Game 7 victory over the San Antonio Spurs, they have Nikola Jokic to thank for it.

 "He's magnificent," San Antonio Spurs coach Gregg Popovich said following his team's season-ending loss.
 "I'll just leave it at that."